-To establish/maintain wetlands or slow runoff to control or prevent erosion, and to provide habitat for wetland dependent wildlife.
-Levee management may include reshaping or repairing damage caused by erosion, re-vegetating levee areas to reduce erosion and sedimentation, and stabilizing levees.
-This practice may include fencing to control and manage grazing use or installation of water control structures.
-A minimum of one project must be completed and maintained every 10 years.
+Levee management may include reshaping or repairing damage caused by erosion. and re-vegetating levee areas to reduce erosion sedimentation. and and stabilize levees.
+This practice may include fencing to control and manage grazing use, or installation of water control structures.
+This practice must be a part of an overall habitat management plan. Α minimum of one project must be completed and maintained every 10 years.